Interplay of interaction and disorder in the steady state of an open quantum system

-which, since the steady state is unique, implies that $\rhop_{s}=\SO\rhop_{s}\SO$.
+Considering the $0$ total magnetization manifold and since the steady state is unique, Eq. (\ref{eq:symm}) implies that $\rhop_{s}=\SO\rhop_{s}\SO$.
 From this we can deduce that the local magnetization $\langle \sop^z_l \rangle=0$ at every site (note that since we are considering a disorderless case, we did not use the label $i$ for the average value).
 This is readily proven by

 where we have used the fact that $\sop^x_l\sop^z_l\sop^x_l=-\sop^z_l$.
-In the presence of disorder, the Hamiltonian would not be invariant to the action of $\SO$ and hence it would be possible to have non-zero local magnetization.
+In the presence of disorder, the Hamiltonian would not be invariant to the action of $\SO$, and hence it would be possible to have nonzero local magnetization.